|

 Where to Stay in Porto

-For 3 days in Porto, you’ll want to base yourself somewhere pretty central, especially if it’s your first time.
+To set yourself up for three days exploring the city, you’ll want to base yourself somewhere pretty central, especially if it’s your first time.

 We have an entire detailed guide to choosing where to stay in Porto.
 For more detail, head over there and read that, which has an in-depth guide to each neighborhood we’d recommend with pros and cons, neighborhood highlights, and more.